Multiple Classifiers Based Maximum Classifier Discrepancy for Unsupervised Domain Adaptation: Proposed Method

-We conduct the Discrepancy Loss of the multi-classifiers {$Dis()$} based on the principle that the classifiers are different from each other.
+We construct the discrepancy loss of the multiple classifiers {$L_m()$} based on the principle that the classifiers are different from each other.
 In our training step, we need to maximize the difference between the classifiers.
-If our classifiers cannot maintain the principle of mutual difference, then there will be a situation where the overall discrepancy is maximized but some local discrepancy is close to zero.
-Some classifier parameters will become the same as some classifiers in this process.
-If the parameters of multiple classifiers tend to be the same when training multi-classifiers, this will lead to the collapse of the model training.
+If the classifiers cannot maintain the principle of mutual difference, then there will be a situation where the overall discrepancy is maximized but some local discrepancy is close to zero.
+Some classifier parameters will become the same in this process.
+If the parameters of multiple classifiers tend to be the same when training multiple classifiers, it will lead to a collapse of the model training.
 This conflict will make the performance of the model even worse.

-The following three Discrepancy Losses are designed for the cases of 3 classifiers, 4 classifiers, and $n$ classifiers.
+The following three discrepancy losses are designed for the cases of 3 classifiers, 4 classifiers, and $n$ classifiers.

 {\bf For 3 classifiers:}

 {\bf For 4 classifiers:}

 {\bf For $n$ classifiers:}